Shift the focus from Project to Process

 What skills and capabilities are needed to implement this methodology within a marketing department?

-No special skills; but there are several useful qualifying questions and you an practice using them.
+No special skills; but there are several useful qualifying questions for making the transition from project to process – and you an practice using them.
 Three quick examples are repetition, time and effort, and value.

 One of the qualifying questions is “how often are we going to repeat this?”
 I got to apply this in my first serious job after graduating.
 Quantum Science Corporation was a market research firm that provided annually updated forecasts.
 Their USP was that the forecasts were based on the actual numbers of organisations in an industry sector.